VIP FAQ

 I can’t make it to Graspop due to circumstances beyond my control.
 Can I resell my ticket?

-We advise you to only resell your ticket(s) to people you know and trust.
+We advise you to only resell your ticket(s) on Ticketmaster’s resale platform or to people you know and trust.

 RESELLING TICKETS